RxReader/router_kit/router_api/README.md

 # router_api

-Defines the api used by [router_compiler](https://pub.dev/packages/router_compiler) to create code for Flutter Route.
+Defines the api for Flutter Route.

 ## Usage